mahype/Immoticket24-enon/public/app/plugins/affiliate-wp-lifetime-commissions/README.md

 Allow your affiliates to receive a commission on all future purchases by the customer

+= Version 1.4, September 12, 2019 =
+* New: Added integration with MemberPress
+* New: Added an option to hide customers' email addresses from affiliates
+* Tweak: Move the plugin settings from the Integrations screen to their own settings tab
+* Tweak: Make it clearer that per-affiliate settings can be configured in lieu of enabling global settings
+* Fix: Only load integration classes if the corresponding plugins are active

 = Version 1.3.1, July 23, 2018 =
 * Fix: PHP notice in PMP integration
 * Fix: Guest customer emails not linked to users when accounts are registered